Further Mathematics

 Further Mathematics is the title given to a number of advanced secondary mathematics courses.
 The term "Higher and Further Mathematics", and the term "Advanced Level Mathematics", may also refer to any of several advanced mathematics courses at many institutions.

+Globally, "Further Mathematics" or "Further Maths" describes a course studied in addition to mathematics at GCSE, GCE AS-Level and A-Level or their equivalent, or one which is delivered as part of the International Baccalaureate Diploma.

 In the United Kingdom, Further Mathematics describes a course studied in addition to the standard mathematics AS-Level and A-Level courses.
 In the state of Victoria in Australia, it describes a course delivered as part of the Victorian Certificate of Education (see § Australia (Victoria) for a more detailed explanation).
-Globally, it describes a course studied in addition to GCE AS-Level and A-Level Mathematics, or one which is delivered as part of the International Baccalaureate Diploma.

-In other words, more mathematics can also be referred to as part of advanced mathematics, or advanced level math.

 United Kingdom

 Background

+Further mathematics can be studied at GCSE level, and at A-Level.

 A qualification in Further Mathematics involves studying both pure and applied modules.
 Whilst the pure modules (formerly known as Pure 4–6 or Core 4–6, now known as Further Pure 1–3, where 4 exists for the AQA board) build on knowledge from the core mathematics modules, the applied modules may start from first principles.

-The Edexcel exam board involves 2 Core Pure modules studied in Year 12 and 13 respectively, students also pick 2 of the further modules that consist of Decision Mathematics 1 and 2, Further Pure Mathematics 1 and 2, Further Statistics 1 and 2 and finally Further Mechanics 1 and 2.
+The Edexcel exam board involves 2 Core Pure modules studied in school years 12 and 13 respectively, students also pick 2 of the further modules that consist of Decision Mathematics 1 and 2, Further Pure Mathematics 1 and 2, Further Statistics 1 and 2 and finally Further Mechanics 1 and 2.
 Students may pick module 1 of two separate topics or the first and second of the same module.
 The statistics and mechanics modules follow on from the normal A level mathematics qualification and further pure follows on from the core pure modules.
 Decision mathematics is a new addition to the curriculum and requires no previous knowledge from the A level.

 The structure of the qualification varies between exam boards.

 With regard to Mathematics degrees, most universities do not require Further Mathematics, instead offering foundation modules or "catch-up" classes.
 Exceptions include the University of Warwick, the University of Cambridge (which requires it to at least AS level), University College London (which requires or recommends an A2), and Imperial College (which requires an A in A level Further Maths).
 Other universities may recommend it or give lower offers in return.
 Some schools and colleges do not offer Further Mathematics, but online resources are available.
 Although around 60% of students achieve an A grade, they are generally assumed to be more proficient, and there is significant topic overlap with base Mathematics courses at A level.